UBC-CIC/parkinsons-backend/docs/DeploymentGuide.md

 ## Install Dependencies
-Ensure you are in the backend directory, then install the core dependencies:
+Ensure you are in the root directory of the project, then install the core dependencies:
 ```
 npm install
 ```